HOW TO SPEND 5 DAYS IN MILAN, LAKE COMO, AND BERGAMO

-Italy, like no other country, awakens longings for beautiful destinations, exciting cities, gorgeous towns and villages, impressive architecture, a long history… not to mention the beaches, mountains, and lakes.
+Like no other country, Italy awakens longings for beautiful destinations, exciting cities, gorgeous towns and villages, impressive architecture, a long history, not to mention the beaches, mountains, and lakes.

-So if you are wondering about the best Lombardy vacation, then this itinerary allows you to get a very good glimpse into what the fuss is about.
-You will see an impressive lake, cute towns and villages, and of course, the fashion metropolis of Milan.
+So if you are wondering about the best Lombardy vacation, this itinerary allows you to get a perfect glimpse into what the fuss is about.
+You will see an impressive lake, cute towns, and villages, and of course, the Fashion metropolis of Milan.
 Best of all, this is quite a lazy itinerary, as it does not include long drives or loads of train rides.

 Lombardy is also popular in the winter, but this itinerary focuses more on spring, summer, and fall rather than on winter sports activities.